mth/yeti/doc/intro.rst

 You may have noticed that above method declarations did not have a ``public`` modifier.
 This is because all methods are public in the classes defined in Yeti.
-When some private helper methods are wanted, a function fields can be used::
+When some private helper methods are needed, a function fields can be used::

     class Point(int x, int y)